momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 The NAT64/DNS64 mechanism is used to enable IPv6-only clients in a network to communicate with remote IPv4 only nodes.
-However, using literal IPv4 addresses instead of DNS names will fail (unless 464XLAT [RFC8683] is used).
+However, using literal IPv4 addresses instead of DNS names will fail (unless 464XLAT {{?RFC8683}} is used).
+A recursive resolver cannot use the DNS64 because a it is a service that uses literal IP addresses (and also because the DNS64 depends on a recursive resolver).
 This problem can be solved by the recursive resolver converting IPv4 addresses to IPv6 by adding the Pref64::/n prefix, which instructs the NAT64 to convert the IPv6 packets to IPv4 packets.
 With this implementation a recursive resolver can be operated even inside an IPv6-only network.